Advertisement

 Snack on fresh cherries

 “Eat fresh cherries to curb the inflammation that causes gout and arthritis pain,” recommends McMillan.
-Eating just 10 cherries a day may reduce your risk of a gout flare up by 50 percent, according to a study from Arthritis & Rheumatism.
+Eating cherries may reduce your risk of a gout flare, too, according to a 2019 systematic review published in the journal Evidence-Based Complementary and Alternative Medicine.

 “Cherries contain anthocyanins,” he explains.
 Anthocyanins are antioxidants that reduce inflammation and give the fruit its red color.
 Choose tart cherries like the Montmorency variety to get the most antioxidants.

-Cherries may even help you live longer.
-Cherry juice helped to limit the spread of cancer cells in early lab studies, although more research is needed to learn if they offer cancer protection in humans as well.
+Sweet cherries may also have benefits, possibly helping to protect you from cancer.
+A 2021 review published in the journal Molecules found encouraging data about the ability of sweet cherries to limit the spread of cancer cells in early lab studies, although more research is needed to learn if they offer cancer protection in humans as well.

 9 / 9

-“Joint supplements are not regulated by the Food and Drug Administration,” warns McMillan.
+“Joint supplements are not regulated by the U.S. Food and Drug Administration,” warns McMillan.
 “So not every supplement is the same.
 Even if you do your research, the product you buy might contain other ingredients or have an incorrect label.”
-Supplements come with possible side effects too:
+Supplements come with possible side effects, too.
+For example:

 • Glucosamine: “If you have diabetes, glucosamine may actually raise your blood sugar,” explains McMillan.